 iv.
 Pollution Prevention Measures

-Section IV.O. of this General Permit requires that dischargers design, install, implement, and maintain effective pollution prevention measures to minimize the discharge of pollutants.
+Section IV.O of this Order requires that dischargers design, install, implement, and maintain effective pollution prevention measures to minimize the discharge of pollutants.
 The SWPPP requirements include the minimization of exposure of pollutants and discharge of pollutants from certain activities included in the Effluent Limitation Guidelines.
-This General Permit also incorporates specific Total Maximum Daily Load (TMDL) requirements for construction stormwater sources to limit loading to impaired waterbodies.
+This General Permit also incorporates specific TMDL requirements for construction stormwater sources to limit loading to impaired waterbodies.

 v.
 Prohibited Discharges

 This General Permit authorizes only stormwater and authorized non-stormwater discharges associated with construction activity when in compliance with all General Permit requirements, provisions, limitations, and prohibitions.
-Section IV.B of this General Permit prohibits discharges from the following categories:
+Section IV.B of this Order prohibits discharges from the following categories:

 Dischargers out of compliance with any applicable discharge prohibitions contained in applicable Basin Plans or statewide water quality control plans;